What Now (song): Critical reception

 A Billboard reviewer praised "What Now" and called the song an "emotional highlight on an album filled with moments of resonance in its second half."
 Giovanny Caquias of Culture Blues wrote that the song feels like the first "candid" and "insightful" track on Unapologetic.
 He continued, "Rihanna gets a little introspective on What Now, and doesn't resort to being overtly sexual or defiantly callous (more on that later), which gave me the feeling that she stripped away her armor for a moment and actually allowed herself to be 'real'."
 Daily News Jim Farber wrote that the song shows a heft.

 Brad Stern of MTV Buzzworthy praised Rihanna's vocals on the song and referred to it as a "most poignant offering on the record".
 The Star-Ledger's reviewer labelled the song as "staggering power ballad that makes all her other mid-tempo numbers sound featherweight by comparison."
 Andy Kellman of Allmusic praised "What Now" and called it a "massive, slamming, wailing power ballad".
 Jon Caramanica of The New York Times positively reviewed the song writing, "Rihanna is doing some of her most direct, ambitious singing here.
 It’s the album’s one real purge, and a sign of a pulse beneath the armor."
 Genevieve Koski for The A.V.
 Club criticised "What Now", writing that it (as well as "Stay") are the types of "milquetoast ballads" which have never been Rihanna's speciality.

 Commercial performance

 Upon the release of Unapologetic, "What Now" charted in France and on two charts in the United Kingdom due to strong digital download sales.
 It debuted on the French Singles Chart at number 144 for the week dated December 1, 2012, and remained on the chart for one week.
-On July 13, 2013, it re-entered the chart at number 174; the song peaked at number 83 two weeks later.
+On July 13, 2013, it re-entered the chart at number 174; the song peaked at number 52 one month later, on August 17, 2013.
 On December 2, 2012, it debuted at number 165 on the UK Singles Chart, and number 32 on the UK Hip Hop and R&B Singles Chart.
 "What Now" was later serviced to radio in Australia as the fourth single from the album.
 It debuted at number 37 on the ARIA Singles Chart on August 18, 2013, and peaked at number 21.
 According to IFPI, the song has sold 2 million copies worldwide.